luna404/HeRAMS-UserManual/UserGuide_en.md

 	-	The level of service availability
 	-	The underlying causes of unavailability of the service
 -	A table displays the list of priority areas per service unavailability and the main reported underlying cause

 <p align="center">
 	<img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/images/HeRAMS_dashboard_service_availability.png" alt="Service Availability" height="300"></img>
 </p>
 </details>

-### Downloading data
+### Download data

-For more in-depth analysis, data of individual workspaces can be donwloaded as csv files.
+For more in-depth analysis, data of individual workspaces can be donwloaded as CSV files.

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/images/icon_info.png" height="20" align="top" alt='info'></img>
 	<i> Note: In order to download data, you will require access to the corresponding workspace.
 Contact your system administrator to change your access rights if needed.</i>
 </p>

-1. Navigate to the workspace page of your project(see [Accessing the data edit interface](#Accessing the data edit interface) steps 1-4 for detailed instructions).
+1. Go to the workspace page of your project(see [Access the Data Edit Interface](#Access the Data Edit Interface) steps 1-4 for detailed instructions).
 2. In the rightmost column, click the <img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/images/icon_download.png" height="20" align="top" alt='New record'></img> button.
 This will download all records (MoDS) of this workspace.

 <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/images/icon_tip.png" height="30" align="top" alt='tip'></img>
-	<i> Tip: For surveys containing characters (e.g. ب,é,ä) make sure you to define the encoding correctly when opening the data in Excel (see below for details).</i>
+	<i> Tip: For surveys that not in English make sure correctly define the encoding when opening the data in Excel (see [Data Encoding in Excel](#data-encoding-in-excel) for details).</i>
 </span>

-#### Downloading the entire dataset
+#### Download the entire dataset

 Coming soon